-2. Co-Operation Procedure
+2. CO-OPERATION PROCEDURE

-- 2.1 Where required, Verizon will make the necessary personnel available for dialogue with a supervisory authority in relation to the Policies. - 2.2 Verizon will actively review and consider: - (a) any decisions made by competent supervisory authorities on any data protection law issues that may affect the Policies; and - (b) the views of the European Data Protection Board and any successor body as outlined in its published EU guidance on Binding Corporate Rules for controllers and processors. - 2.3 Upon request, Verizon will provide copies of the results of any audit of the Policies to any competent supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.4 Where any Verizon group member acts as a controller ("Controller Group Member") Verizon agrees that: - 2.4.1 where the Controller Group Member is located within the jurisdiction of a competent supervisory authority based in Europe, that particular competent supervisory authority may audit that Controller Group Member for the purpose of reviewing compliance with the EU Controller Policy; and - 2.4.2 in the case of a Controller Group Member located outside Europe, that a competent supervisory authority based in Europe may audit that Controller Group Member for the purpose of reviewing compliance with the EU Controller Policy; - in each case in accordance with applicable audit procedures of such competent supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.5 Where any Group Member is acting as a processor under the EU Processor Policy, that Group Member will cooperate with and accept to be audited by the competent supervisory authority competent for the relevant controller with full respect of the applicable audit procedures of such competent supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.6 Verizon agrees to abide by a formal advice of the competent supervisory authority where a right to appeal is not exercised on any issues relating to the interpretation and application of the Policies.
+- 2.1 Where required, Verizon will make the necessary personnel available for dialogue with a supervisory authority in relation to the Policies. - 2.2 Verizon will actively review and consider: - (a) any decisions made by competent supervisory authorities on any data protection law issues that may affect the Policies; and - (b) the views of the European Data Protection Board and any successor body as outlined in its published EU guidance on Binding Corporate Rules for controllers and processors. - 2.3 Upon request, Verizon will provide: - (a) copies of the results of any audit of the Policies to any competent supervisory authority who will upon receiving the audit results be reminded of their duty of professional secrecy under Article 54(2) GDPR; and - (b) any information about the processing operations covered by the Policies to any competent supervisory authority. - 2.4 Where any Verizon group member acts as a controller ("Controller Group Member") Verizon agrees that: - 2.4.1 where the Controller Group Member is located within the jurisdiction of a competent supervisory authority based in Europe, that particular competent supervisory authority may audit that Controller Group Member for the purpose of reviewing compliance with the EU Controller Policy; and - 2.4.2 in the case of a Controller Group Member located outside Europe, that a competent supervisory authority based in Europe may audit that Controller Group Member for the purpose of reviewing compliance with the EU Controller Policy; - in each case in accordance with applicable audit procedures of such competent supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR. - 2.5 Where any Group Member is acting as a processor under the EU Processor Policy, that Group Member will cooperate with and accept to be audited including where necessary, on-site by the competent supervisory authority competent for the relevant controller with full respect of the applicable audit procedures of such competent supervisory authorities, who will be reminded of their duty of professional secrecy under Article 54(2) GDPR.